seleznevatatv/BRIL_ITsim/README.md

 ### Running the full Simulation
 There are 3 possible ways to run the full simulation.
 The normal way using the `runTheMatrix.py` command, a wrapper script called `runSim.sh` that is part of this repo or in batch mode on the CERN HT Condor batch service.
 The details will be described in the following sections!

-#### RunTheMatrix - just to validate your working environment
+#### runTheMatrix - just to validate your working environment
 Now, to test your working environment, you can use the `runTheMatrix.py` script provided with CMSSW.
 Again, this will launch a 3 step process of generating events of a certain type, simulating the detector response and reconstruction of the events.
 More specifically, the pixel clustering happens in step3 (the RECO step).
 The scenario we want to use for our purposes is a single Neutrino (so an empty detector) overlaid with a variable number of pileup.
 The scenario has the label **21461**.
 So in your CMMSW `src` directory run:

 ```sh
 runTheMatrix.py --what upgrade -l 21461 --command "-n 100"
 ```

 The `--command "-n 100"` specifies 100 events.
 Change it if you want but be patient.
 Oh, and the default pileup number is 35.
 You can't easily change it in this workflow but it is essentially just a test to test the environment.
 Wait for the process to complete and then check your working directory: you should see files step1.root, step2.root and step3.root.
 The file you are interested in is **always** `step3.root`.
-Try verifying that it contains a collection of type *SiPixelCluster*:
+Try verifying that it contains a collection of type `SiPixelCluster`:

 ```sh
 edmDumpEventContent step3.root | grep SiPixelCluster